saltlakrits/gameboy_emulator_school_project/README.md

+# What is this?

+For a first-year school project in a course in object oriented programming, we had our first opportunity to create virtually anything we wanted, as long as it was written in Java, in a sufficiently object oriented style.

+Sound was never implemented, because the scope of the project was already too large and sound was the easiest part to simply forgo, and a lot of the UI elements were implemented mostly to make the project "more OOP".

+I have been interested in rewriting this ever since, and completing it.
+I would trim a lot of fat, implement sound, implement all (or at least a lot more) memory bank controllers (i.e. support more games), debu some visual issues, but more than anything else: switch language.
+C, C++ or Rust most likely.

 # gbEmu
 gbEmu är en Game Boy-emulator, som alltså låter en ladda Game Boy-spel (lättast med filändelsen ".gb") och spela dem. Även avlusningsverktyg finns i programmet, som används för att utveckla programmet men också kan vara intressant för den nyfikne, eller den som skrivit sitt egna Game Boy-spel.